Gibberlings3/transitions/readme.transitions.english.txt

 Gwendolyne: for the very handy clone regions tool in GW_Cartes.tpa Grammarsalad, subtledoctor, grodrigues, Mike1072, and jastey: for the ideas, guidance and help on the tool that provides proper and upper case player1 pronouns (cases.tpa)
 Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )
-You can all thank subtledoctor for timers having the option to skip sailing times
 jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code Bubb and CamDawg for helping me get through a cut-scene/override fiasco, arrays syntax, and showing me that EVAL EVAL is an actual thing (who'd a thunk!) - LOVE YOU FOREVER!!!
 igi: for persmission to modify his Refreshment potion from iiItemMod for Imoen to use after Chateau Irenicus